 Tarot Garden – An artist’s fantasy land

 Let your inner child run free in the Tarot Garden, a world made of exuberant colours and fantastical creatures.
 It’s not a theme park, but the work of artist Niki de Saint Phalle, where kids and adults can interact with the gigantic statues that inhabit the vast garden.
 Enter the imagination of a highly original artist and get lost in the details of her playful fantasy.
-You find it near Capalbio, in the Maremma in southern Tuscany.
+You find it near the walled village of Capalbio, in the Maremma in southern Tuscany.

 Devil’s Bridge – A bridge built by Lucifer himself